-- 1) This paper stems in part from the authors' long standing interest in and contributions to the VWAG.
-From 1966 to 1974 both authors were active members of the Association, participating in several rural development projects during school vacations and weekends.
-The paper relies on personal experience in the operations of the VWAG, published data, and results of interviews and discussions from a field study in Ghana from July through August, 1990.
-On this trip, additional data were collected from the national office and three regional centers. - 2) It is almost impossible to get an accurate statistic for the number of weekend and mini-camps throughout the country in any given year.
-Understandably, the National Executive Committee has not attempted any such venture. - 3) This paper is limited to the role of VWAG in rural development projects.
-It must be noted that the VWAG organizes workcamps in the urban areas as well. - 4) It is envisaged that the new educational reforms with the establishment of community junior and senior secondary schools will address this very problem.
+- (2) It is almost impossible to get an accurate statistic for the number of weekend and minicamps throughout the country in any given year.
+Understandably, the National Executive Committee has not attempted any such venture. - (3) This paper is limited to the role of VWAG in rural development projects.
+It must be noted that the VWAG organises workcamps in the urban areas as well.